Read-The-Question/rtq-review/src/pages/md/questionsonlytopicpapers/topicpapers_tsimpleword_4.md

 </div>
 <div class='question question'>

 A bookshelf holds $28$ books.
 A local library has $87$ bookshelves.
-How many books does the Library have?
+How many books does the library have?

 </div>
 <div class='questioncodeblock'>
 <pre class='language-latex'><code class='language-latex'>A bookshelf holds $28$ books.
 A local library has $87$ bookshelves.
-How many books does the Library have?
+How many books does the library have?
 </code></pre>
 </div>